 - Some people work less—a few may take advantage of working from home, doing less work and watching TV instead.

 - Difficult to implement for some roles—those jobs that are customer-facing won’t be given the same flexibility as other roles within the business.
-This could cause resentment amongst staff.
+This could cause resentment among staff.